Frequently Asked Questions

 - high vapour pressure

 Determining for mVOC charcteristics is not the chemical reactivity but a poorly polar and a highly hydrophobic part of the molecule.
 The polar part is also called osmophoric group.
 Which consists of carbonyl-, ester-, hydroxyl-, or alcoxy-moieties as well as hetero aromatic analoges.
-Modifications of positions of functional groups or the allylsystem can lead to a loss of or modification of mVOCs.
+Modifications of positions of functional groups or the allylsystem can lead to a loss of volatility or modification of mVOCs.

 3.4 What is an InChi?